 Responsibilities of a GTA

-According to the Graduate School’s guidance, The Graduate Teaching Assistant will primarily assist and support academic staff or other professional staff members in the delivery of teaching or teaching-related duties to students in a variety of learning environments.
-GTAs will work under the supervision of an academic member of staff and will not be directly responsible for teaching, marking assignments, giving feedback, developing online materials and pastoral care.
+The roles and responsibilities of GTAs, faculty members, or other professional staff members in the delivery of teaching or teaching-related duties to students are described on this page.
+Most importantly, GTAs work under the supervision of an academic member of staff, and therefore are not directly responsible for teaching, marking assignments, giving feedback, developing online materials and pastoral care.